apache/echarts-doc/en/option/component/calendar.md

 # calendar(Object)

-Calendar coordinate can be used in heatmap, scatter, effectScatter, and graph chart.
+Calendar coordinates can be used in heatmap, scatter, effectScatter, and graph chart.

-**Example of using heatmap series in calendar coordinate:**
+**Example of using heatmap series in calendar coordinates:**
 ~[800x400](${galleryViewPath}calendar-heatmap&edit=1&reset=1)

-**Example of using effectScatter series in calendar coordinate:**
+**Example of using effectScatter series in calendar coordinates:**
 ~[800x400](${galleryViewPath}calendar-effectscatter&edit=1&reset=1)

-**Example of using graph series in calendar coordinate:**
+**Example of using graph series in calendar coordinates:**
 ~[800x400](${galleryViewPath}calendar-graph&edit=1&reset=1)